Get Started With Custom Metadata Types in Salesforce

 3. Use Relationships:

 Custom metadata types to model complex data structures.
-This can help keep your data organized and make it easier to query and maintain.
+This can help keep your data organised and make it easier to query and maintain.

 4. Hierarchical Relationships:

 CMDTs support hierarchical relationships, allowing you to create parent-child relationships between records.
-This can be useful for modeling hierarchical data structures in your organization.
+This can be useful for modelling hierarchical data structures in your organization.

 5. Field Types Wisely: